typeof(numVec)

 72 70 69 58 NA 45

-If you desire to quickly provide names for a vector, subsetting can help:
+If you desire to quickly provide names for a vector, subsetting can help.
+Try this:

 If a vector has names we can refer to its elements using the subsetting operator and those names: